 Updated: Nov 8, 2021

 Congratulations!
 Now that you've completed all your required undergraduate courseworks and the 1200 supervised clinical hours, it is time to face the ultimate challenge: passing the Music Therapy Board Exam.
 In this blog I want to share my own experience with this exam, the resources I found most helpful, and some tips that I've either received from other music therapists or figured out on my own.

 I started studying for the exam as soon as my internship ended (and I strongly recommend you to do the same).
-I gave myself one month for dedicated studying, and passed the exam with 113/130 (passing is 95).
+I gave myself one month for dedicated studying, and passed the exam on my first try.
 Here's a step by step of how I tackled the study process:

 The SAE gives you a breakdown of the domains/areas you need work with. ex: If you scored the lowest in the Implementation section, then study the MT approaches, philosophies, medical/psychology terminologies, etc.

 Study your notes from Abnormal Psychology, Abnormal Child Development, basic statistics, Music Theory, and Music History (see below for details)

 Review what you learned during your clinical practice!
 I consider myself very lucky that I was able to intern at a private practice, where I had the privilege of working with a wide variety of population.
 There were in fact at least 5 scenarios on the exam that I actually encountered during my internship.